 In the year 1066, William the Conqueror of Normandy invaded England and defeated the English King Harold II at the Battle of Hastings.
-William has subsequently crowned the first Norman King of England.
+William was then crowned the first Norman King of England.

 When William ascended the English throne, he spoke little to no English.
-He spoke a dialect of French despite being of Scandinavian descent, which he made the official language of the king’s court.
+Despite being of Scandinavian descent, William spoke a dialect of French, which he made the official language of the English court.

 French remained the language of the English royal court for centuries and gradually blended with the Anglo-Saxon language— infusing it with new French words and giving birth to modern English.

 11th.
 Century: RSVP begins to pop up on English birthday cards

 French was still considered high fashion among the elite of the English court, and speaking French showed your elite status.

 This affinity for all things French continued in England for several hundred years then travelled across the Atlantic where it became fashionable among high society in the United States— using French words showed refinement.

-This trend continued until around the 19th century, and from this, RSVP and many other French words and phrases made their way into the English language and stayed despite it falling out of use in the French language.
+This trend continued until around the 19th century, and from this, RSVP and many other French words and phrases made their way into the English language and stayed despite it falling out of use and fashion in the French language.